All children are expected to read at home each and every night.

 To encourage this daily reading we run a book mark scheme where children earn stickers and can receive a 'prize' from the Head Teacher upon completion.

 We are also part of a Reading Patron Scheme and are working with a local author - Julia Edwards.
 She is encouraging children to enjoy reading and see the link between how reading supports writing.

 We encourage children to become responsible readers.
 Ensuring they take responsibility to read to an adult each night.
 This can take place at any point, while you are making dinner or getting packed lunches ready.
 All they will ask of you is that you listen, chat about what they are reading and sign their bookmark.
 KS2 children can record in their reading record book themselves.

 In Reception (EYFS) we also will send out individually child specific phonics homework.
 This will support their areas of development in school.

 Children are encouraged to work through their Math's Passports as well at home.
 Once the passports are completed they come to the Head Teacher for a certificate and special award.

 KS1 and KS2

-COMPREHENSION: In KS1 and KS2 children are issued a weekly Comprehension Home Learning Booklet from the publisher CGP.
+COMPREHENSION: In Year 5 & 6 children are issued a weekly Comprehension Home Learning Booklet from the publisher CGP.
 The comprehension texts and questions get increasingly more challenging.
-We use a 'year group expected standards' approach to comprehension based on the national curriculum.